skyinglyh1/OEP8-Property/README.md

 14. ```isAuthorizedLevel(account)```

-Return True or False to check if account is the authorized account.
+Return if account has been authorized.

-Return the authorized account in a list

 #### Property Contract Instruction
 ```markdown